wp-plugins/wp-conditional-captcha/readme.txt

 == Changelog ==

+= 3.4.1 =
+* Bugfix: make sure that WordPress can set commenter cookies when a CAPTCHA is completed correctly.

 = 3.4 =
 * Added a basic mode.
 The plugin no longer needs Akismet in order to work!